howicodestuff/howicodestuff.github.io/_posts/2017-12-20-hello-world.md

 I love building software and learning new things.
 I'm interested in web application development, machine learning, systems programming, Linux and Open Source Software.

-In this blog, I will be documenting my discovery of problems and their solutions, the process of writting code and building stuff, as well as development tools and setting our environment up for that.
+In this blog, I will be documenting my discovery of problems and their solutions, the process of writing code and building stuff, as well as development tools and setting our environment up for that.

 I hope to see you again next time!